How to Build an Emergency Fund from Scratch

 Rebuilding After You Use It

 If you dip into your emergency fund, make replenishing it a top priority.
 Return to your automated savings plan and consider temporarily increasing contributions until youβre back to your target level.
+Think of it as a cycle: build, protect, use when necessary, rebuild.
+Every time you go through that cycle, you prove that the system works and reinforce the habit.

 Start Today

 Open a high-yield savings account today and set up a $50 automatic transfer.
 Youβll be amazed how quickly it grows when you make saving automatic and consistent.
+The hardest part isnβt saving the money β itβs making the decision to start.
+Once the habit is in place, your emergency fund builds itself, and every dollar saved is a dollar of stress you wonβt feel the next time life throws you a curveball.

 Get Smarter About Money